 Getting Things Done

-David Allan’s masterpiece titled Getting Things Done, is the go-to book on how to boost your productivity and efficiency levels.
-David’s teaches us how to capture all the critical tasks you need to get done and get them out of your head and onto a recording device.
+David Allen’s masterpiece titled Getting Things Done, is the go-to book on how to boost your productivity and efficiency levels.
+David teaches you how to capture all your critical tasks and get them out of your head and onto a recording device.